E-Connect - Child Care Services

 After the WITC E-Connect - Child Care Services Program

-Upon completion of the program, you will obtain a Professional Credential for Preschool Teachers (Wisconsin) technical certificate and a E-Connect - Child Care Services technical diploma.
+Upon completion of the program, you will obtain Pathway Certificates in Group Child Care Essentials and Preschool Education Professional (The Registry Preschool Credential), and a E-Connect - Child Care Services technical diploma.